Create a CI/CD pipeline for Node.js with the Azure DevOps Project

 Clean up resources

-When no longer needed, you can delete the Azure App service and related resources created in this quickstart.
+When no longer needed, you can delete the Azure App service and related resources created in this quickstart by using the Delete functionality on the Azure DevOps Project dashboard.

-When you configured your CI/CD process in this quickstart, a build and release definition were automatically created in your VSTS project.
-You can modify these build and release definitions to meet the needs of your team.
+When you configured your CI/CD process in this quickstart, a build and release pipeline were automatically created in your Azure DevOps Project.
+You can modify these build and release pipelines to meet the needs of your team.
 To learn more see this tutorial: